Funnel cake: Asia

 In the Indian subcontinent, a similar dessert, with a crystallized sugary exterior coating, is called jalebi.
 In Iran, this is known as zulbia and is a popular dessert.
-These differ from funnel cake in using no baking powder, which results in a somewhat chewy texture.
+These differ from funnel cake in using no baking powder, which results in a crunchy and somewhat chewy texture.

 Kumukunsi is another similar native doughnut from the Maguindanao people in the Philippines.
 It is made with rice flour, duck eggs, and sugar that is molded into rope-like strands and then fried in a loose spiral.
 They have the taste and consistency of creamy pancakes.

 United States

-In the U.S., funnel cakes were originally associated with Pennsylvania Dutch Country.
-It is one of the first North American fried foods, which is associated with the Pennsylvania Dutch, German immigrants who came to Pennsylvania in the 17th and 18th centuries.
+In the U.S., funnel cakes were originally associated with the Pennsylvania Dutch Country.
+It is one of the first North American fried foods, which is associated with the Pennsylvania Dutch, German immigrants who emigrated to Pennsylvania in the 17th and 18th centuries.
 Today, it is a staple dish that can be found at amusement parks and fairs all over the country.
 The name "funnel" later came from the technique used to make the cakes, in which the pancake-like batter is poured into hot oil through a funnel.